teakivy/cli-minecraft-launcher/README.md

 ## How to Use
 - In CMD/Powershell locate this folder
+- Run "npm install" to install all dependencies
-- Run "node index.js"
+- Run "node index.js" to start the game
 - Done!
-Keep the CMD window open
+Keep this window open

 ## Important